mwmlln/hangman/README.md

  * Python3

 ###  Other Technologies, Frameworks & Libraries
-random and time functions are used in the code.
+random and time methods are used in the code.
 * Random is used to display a random choice from the list
 * Time is used to control the display speed to prevent the text displaying too fast.
-* Code Institute's full template for Python is used in order for the program to display properly in deployed site on Heroku.
+* Code Institute's GitHub full template for Python is used in order for the program to display properly in deployed site on Heroku.

 ##  Testing
 Testing was carried out by creating each function at a time to minimise the small errors impacting the whole project.